 Do you have special knowledge or 40 years of project management in large power plant construction.

 experience in park planning or recreation Excellent project management skills.

 programming or special skills, interests, or

 background that you feel would help the

 CAG?
 If so, please describe.

-CAG?
-Il so, please describe.

 Please suggest other key individuals or

 organizations we should reach out to for

 potential CAG membership for this

 project.

 Please share any other comments or ideas

 you have about the CAG and/or general

 community engagement for this project.

 Could you please confirm your availability

 for the six upcoming Community Advisory

 Group meetings?

 Are you comfortable representing your

 group's interests in an official capacity?

+B. oup a microsis in an amount apparet,

 Can you please provide some examples on

 how you would utilize your community

 networks to encourage participation in

 this park planning process?